 On the whole, trains are clean, comfortable and run on time.
 The train from Khiva to Bukhara took 8 hours and I found the train cabin pretty dusty.
 It was clean and comfortable though.
 I took Sharq and Afrosiyob trains between Bukhara, Samarkand and Tashkent.
 They were noticeably newer and much more comfortable.

 Most train stations are located a couple of kilometres outside of the city centre.
 My top tip is to buy a ticket for your next train journey before you leave the train station.
 It’ll save you a needless journey and secure your seat in advance.
 There are two classes available, I travelled in “tourist” class and “local” class for my shorter journeys and they were both fine.

 Security is fairly strict when entering the train station.
 Your luggage is scanned at least once and security guards will check your passport and ticket before you are admitted entrance.
 Hotel staff will advise you to arrive an hour before your train but realistically 30 minutes will suffice.
 You can usually grab a snack and water while you wait.
 Most stations have a money changer so you can also get some more Som.

 It’s easy to get a taxi but trains are much cheaper, quicker and convenient if you are a solo traveller.
 I only used taxis to get to and from the train stations.
 Train stations always have a taxi rank outside and hotels can help find a taxi.

 Phew.
-That’s my bumper Uzbekistan travel guide, which hopefully has everything you need to know about Uzbekistan before booking your holiday.
-I’m going to share my exact two-week itinerary in my next post.
+That’s my bumper Uzbekistan travel itinerary, which hopefully has everything you need to know about Uzbekistan before booking your holiday.
+I’m going to share my exact two-week Uzbekistan travel itinerary in my next post.
 If you have any questions, please leave a comment below.
 You can also tweet me or reach out on IG.